wagam/libbooks/README.md

 We use npm scripts and [Webpack][] as our build system.

-Run the following commands in two separate terminals to create a blissful development experience where your browser auto-refreshes when files change on your hard drive.
+Dev : Create and start these dockers images : Jhipster registry, Postgres, kafka, zookeeper and elasticSearch Run the following commands in two separate terminals to create a blissful development experience where your browser auto-refreshes when files change on your hard drive.